Wang Wei: Middle years

 After returning to Chang'an from Liangzhou, and lacking an official posting, Wang Wei took the opportunity to explore the countryside south of the capital, in the Lantian area within the Zhongnan Mountains.
-There, Wang Wei made friends with Pei Di.
-In 740–741 Wang resumed his governmental career.
-This included an inspection tour of Xiangyang, Hubei (the home of Meng Haoran).
-Afterwards, Wang held various postings in Chang'an.
-Besides his governmental salary, he made money as an artist, thereby having the means to purchase the sizable Lantian estate, formerly owned by the poet Song Zhiwen, known as Wang Chuan.
-After his mother's death in 747–748, Wang Wei erected a shrine in her honor at the estate, spending a traditional three-year period in mourning.
-Wang Wei was so afflicted by grief that he was reduced almost to a skeleton.
+During his time there, Wang Wei formed a friendship with fellow poet Pei Di.
+In 740–741 Wang resumed his governmental career, which included an inspection tour of Xiangyang, Hubei (the home of Meng Haoran).
+Following this, Wang held various positions in Chang'an.
+In addition to his governmental salary, he earned income as an artist, enabling him to acquire the extensive Lantian estate once owned by the poet Song Zhiwen, known as Wang Chuan.
+After the death of his mother in 747–748, Wang Wei erected a shrine in her honor at the estate, observing a traditional three-year mourning period.
+Overwhelmed by grief, Wang Wei was reduced almost to a skeleton.
 By 751–752 Wang Wei resumed his official duties.
-But, at this point, historical records are cloudy, the result of the devastating effects of the An Shi disorders.
+However, historical records from this point become cloudy due to the devastating effects of the An Shi disorders.